How To Reduce Background Noise On Your Mic

 We’re not talking about anything fancy here.
 You’re not competing with Ocean Way in Nashville or Abbey Road in London, so KISS (Keep It Simple, Stupid) should be your mantra.

-Your build doesn’t need to be large, just big enough for you and your collaborators to sit in comfort when you record your podcast.
 Don’t forget to personalize your space.
 Your podcast is all about you and your personality.
 Making the space you record in your own will help you convey your message to your audience.

--
+• Soundproofing -

-Soundproofing - it’s unlikely you’ll be able to completely soundproof your space.
+It’s unlikely you’ll be able to completely soundproof your space.
 Try to set it up in an interior room and, if that’s impossible, cover exterior windows and avoid rooms with appliances like boilers or dishwashers.

-Sound absorption - soft materials absorb sound and reduce echo and reverb.
+Soft materials absorb sound and reduce echo and reverb.
 Pro studios use custom panels but foam or soft blankets on the booth walls and a rug on the floor will all absorb sound.

-Sound deflection - pro studios use shaped panels that diffuse and deflect sound.
+Pro studios use shaped panels that diffuse and deflect sound.
 A popular alternative has always been cardboard egg cartons but using these has largely been debunked, and they’re a fire hazard.

-You’ll find inspiration to build something, whatever your budget, on instructables.com
+You’ll find inspiration to build something, whatever your budget, on instructables.com.

 Take all the sound reduction and absorption precautions you can, then use noise-reducing software and our microphone tips and tricks below to prevent background noise from becoming an issue for your podcast.